oracle/python-oracledb/doc/src/api_manual/module.rst

     version.
 There should be a single space character before and after the colon.
 If this parameter is not set, then the value specified in :attr:`oracledb.defaults.driver_name <defaults.driver_name>` is used.
 If
-    the value of this attribute is None, then the default value in python-oracledb Thick mode is like "python-oracledb thk : <version>".
+    the value of this attribute is *None*, then the default value in python-oracledb Thick mode is like "python-oracledb thk : <version>".
 See :ref:`otherinit`.